BondedMagnetSource

 Duty-cycle realityFrequency range, waveform quality, and inverter harmonic notesThe 50-60 Hz textbook band is not a free pass for high-frequency duty.

-Efficiency / compliance targetRequired IE class or customer efficiency target, duty type, pole-count / power scope, and temperature-rise basisIE4 / IE5 language alone does not prove the same motor still complies after Bav is raised.
+Efficiency / compliance targetRequired IE class or customer efficiency target, duty type, pole-count / power scope, temperature-rise basis, and loss/efficiency method revisionIE4 / IE5 language alone does not prove the same motor still complies after Bav is raised.

 Risk layer